-All those who teach aspects of SRE within school, including visitors, are expected to be guided by the following values framework which represents the values held in common by the whole school community.
-The teaching of SRE will encourage pupils to:
+All those who teach aspects of RSE within school, including visitors, are expected to be guided by the following values framework which represents the values held in common by the whole school community.
+The teaching of RSE will encourage pupils to:

-- Value and respect themselves; - Value and respect others; - Value and respect differences in people's religion, culture, sexual orientation, physical and mental ability and social background. - Value healthy relationships which are based on mutual respect, care and goodwill
+- Value and respect themselves; - Value and respect others and - Value and respect differences in people's religion, culture, sexual orientation, physical and mental ability and social background. - Value healthy relationships which are based on mutual respect, care and goodwill

-The personal beliefs and attitudes of teachers will not influence the teaching of SRE in this school.
+The personal beliefs and attitudes of teachers will not influence the teaching of RSE in this school.

-Learning Outcomes for SRE within the School
+Learning Outcomes for RSE within the School

 By the end of Key Stage 1, pupils will have had opportunities to gain knowledge and skills necessary to build and maintain healthy relationships.
-They will have considered the effect of their behaviour on others and identify and respect differences between people.
+They will have considered the effect of their behaviour on other people and identify and respect differences between people.
+They will have learnt how to keep themselves safe whilst online.
 They will also have discussed different ways in which family and friends care for one another.
-They will be able to explain ways of keeping clean, and they will be able to name the main external parts of the human body, including the sexual organs: penis and vagina.
+They will be able to explain ways of keeping clean and they will be able to name the main external parts of the human body, including the sexual organs: penis and vagina.
 They will also be able to explain that people grow from young to old.